PeterChou1/BudgetTracker/docs/api/README.md

 ### Transaction
 <div>
-A Transactions Record that is obtained from the plaid API
+Transactions record that is obtained from the plaid API.
+Due to graphql nature this can be extended easily.
+Read more about plaid transaction API schema <a href="https://plaid.com/docs/api/products/#transactionsget">here</a>
 </div>

 <table>